-Yes, collaboration agreements with members of the pharmaceutical industry are a common practice in Mexico.
-There are no specific rules for these sorts of agreements; however, the Code of Ethics & Transparency, the Code of GPP and the Code of GPI set forth general guidelines applicable to these activities.
+Yes, collaboration agreements with members of the pharmaceutical industry are common in Mexico.
+There are no specific rules for these sorts of agreements; however, the Code of Ethics & Transparency, the Code of GPP and the Code of GPI set forth the general applicable guidelines.